AYNI-Project/ayni-project/README.md

 npm install / npm i
 ```

-We will visualize the project through "client" y we will run it with:
+We will visualize the project through "client" & we will run it with:
 ```shell
 npm start
 ```